Sponsor A Resident

 Sophie

-Sophie was the once a 4H calf, shown at fairs by a little girl whose mother worked at the dairy farm where Sophie was born.
-Once Sophie was around 1 year old she was bred to induce lactation.
-She had four babies (two calves and a set of twins) taken away from her at birth and her milk yield began to decline after 4 years.
-Sadly it’s known that two of her calves died at birth.
+Sophie was once a 4-H calf, shown at fairs by a little girl whose mother worked at the dairy farm where Sophie was born.
+Once Sophie was around 1 year old, she was bred to induce lactation.
+She had four babies (two calves and a set of twins) taken away from her at birth, and her milk yield began to decline after 4 years.
+Sadly, it’s known that two of her calves died at birth.
 Sophie is such a maternal and gentle soul who surely grieved the loss of her babies.
-She was then sent to an auction house where she’d be sold to be slaughter for cheap beef.
+She was then sent to an auction house where she’d be sold to be slaughtered for cheap beef.
 The young girl and her mother who fell in love with her found out and raced to the auction.
 They bid and won Sophie.
-Despite all of the good intentions in the world, life can change in an instant and the family was forced to leave their home and animals behind.
-Sophie was left in a field (with Rem and Sid – other residents of ours) for one year with only neighbors to care for them.
+Despite all of the good intentions, the family was forced to leave their home and animals behind.
+Sophie was left in a field (with Rem and Sid) for a year with only neighbors to care for them.
 We rescued her in the middle of a massive blizzard back in 2018.
-She was the first cow to find sanctuary at Mockingbird and her rescue is one we will never forget!
-Sophie has loved, groomed and raised three calves here at Mockingbird.
+She was the first cow to find sanctuary at Mockingbird, and her rescue is one we will never forget!
+Sophie has loved, groomed, and raised three calves here at Mockingbird.

 Holstein Steer